pos-dev/samoa-embassy/wp-content/plugins/premium-addons-for-elementor/readme.txt

 - Tweak: Added New Entrance Animations in Modal Box widget - [here](https://premiumaddons.com/modal-box-widget-for-elementor-page-builder/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme).
 - Tweak: Added switcher to show/hide Icon in Counter widget.
 - Tweak: Added responsive controls for Display option in Dual Heading widget.
-- Tweak: Render Elementor template function code refactored for faster loading speed.
+- Tweak: Render template function code refactored for faster loading speed.
 - Fixed: Blog Filter Tabs option works for the posts on the current page only.
 - Fixed: Carousel option not working for RTL sites in Blog widget.
-- Fixed: Icons Position option not working with Style 4 in Media Grid widget.
+- Fixed: Icons Position option not working with Style 4 in Media Gallery widget.
 - Fixed: Elements from other plugins are not showing in the editor panel when Premium Addons is activated.

 = 3.21.6 =